DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Read 15 minutes daily

-15 minutes daily is more effective than three hours once a week.
+15 minutes daily are more effective than three hours once a week.
 Regularity is key.

 Tip 02